zaffinabrianna/algo_proj2/README.txt

 Brianna Zaffina & Suanna Shih readme:

 To perform our code, follow these steps:
-1. Upload all three of our files into your IDE (main.cpp, vibeCheck.h, (Suanna's code)) or open the directory of the files (depending on your IDE).
+1. Upload all three of our files into your IDE (main.cpp, vibeCheck.h, Algorithm1.h) or open the directory of the files (depending on your IDE).
 2. Run the Code